cbare/cbare.github.io/_drafts/azure.md

 ## The non-good parts

-Microsoft's history of proprietary point-n-click software could hardly help influencing their cloud offering.
+Microsoft's cloud offering could hardly help being influenced by its history of proprietary point-n-click software.
 No doubt, cloud migration from legacy products represents a huge part of Azure's success.

 Also, technology moves fast and Microsoft is not a young company.
 Come to think of it, I'm not young anymore either, but anyway...
 Parts of Azure show signs of being alpha-quality software rushed into production.

 I'm hoping I'll learn to recognize and avoid technologies in either of these categories.
-But, so far, I've had to struggle a bit before it becomes clear whether I'm climbing a steep learning curve for a solid technology or falling into a pothole of half-baked jankyness.
+But, so far, I've had to struggle a bit before it becomes clear whether I'm climbing a steep learning curve for a solid technology or falling into a pothole of half-baked jank.

 ## Auth